IT disaster recovery: Planning

 As IT systems have become increasingly critical to the smooth operation of a company, and arguably the economy as a whole, the importance of ensuring the continued operation of those systems, and their rapid recovery, has increased.

 Control measures

 Control measures are steps or mechanisms that can reduce or eliminate threats.
 The choice of mechanisms is reflected in a disaster recovery plan (DRP).

 Control measures can be classified as controls aimed at preventing an event from occurring, controls aimed at detecting or discovering unwanted events, and controls aimed at correcting or restoring the system after a disaster or an event.

 These controls are documented and exercised regularly using so-called "DR tests".

 Strategies

 The disaster recovery strategy derives from the business continuity plan.
 Metrics for business processes are then mapped to systems and infrastructure.
-A cost-benefit analysis highlighs which disaster recovery measures are appropriate.
+A cost-benefit analysis highlights which disaster recovery measures are appropriate.
 Different strategies make sense based on the cost of downtime compared to the cost of implementing a particular strategy.